Skip to main content

-Columbus Landmarks publishes the annual list of Most Endangered Sites
+The annual list of Most Endangered Sites

 to create awareness and stimulate redevelopment of historic properties.

-2022 Most Endangered Sites
+2022 Most Endangered Site

 South Dormitory at Columbus Public Health

-240 Parsons Ave Columbus, OH 43205/Olde Towne East
+240 Parsons Ave, Columbus, OH 43205 (Olde Towne East)

-Building Date: 1935
+1935

-Owner: City of Columbus
+City of Columbus

 The South Dormitory is part of the 1874 Old Ohio State School for the Blind that is listed in the National Register of Historic Places and that has served as the Columbus Public Health campus since 2001.
 Two Jacobethan Revival style dorms flank the school and were designed by State Architect John Schooley, Sr. with high quality materials and craftsmanship.
 The Columbus Public Health campus is a 9-acre site that includes a 400-car parking deck, long driveways, mature trees and substantial open space.
 While the North Dormitory is in use as office space, the City proposed demolition of the South Dormitory in 2021 to create drive-thru activity space and more surface parking.
 Columbus Landmarks opposed the demolition and City Council denied funding within the 2021 Capital Improvements Budget.
 The City recently engaged Schooley Caldwell for a comprehensive assessment and study of the South Dorm.